BahadirHakanYuksel/musical-mind-ai/README.md

 - `src/instrument_classifier.py`: Main script for extracting Mel Spectrograms, training the CNN model with data augmentation, evaluating performance, and saving the best model.
 - `src/predict_instrument.py`: Script for predicting the class of a new audio file using the trained CNN model.
 - `src/activation_comparison.py`: Script for comparing different activation functions within the CNN model architecture.
+- `src/transformer_classifier.py`: Script for training and evaluating the Wav2Vec2 Transformer model on audio files.
+- `src/model_comparison.py`: Script for comparing the performance of CNN and Transformer models.
 - `requirements.txt`: Package dependencies.
 - `data/metadata/Metadata_Train.csv`: CSV file with training data filenames and their corresponding instrument classes.
 - `data/metadata/Metadata_Test.csv`: CSV file with test data filenames and their corresponding instrument classes.